• Skip to primary navigation

 4. Filter search results by media type for faster browsing.

 NYPL Digital Collections has a lot of menus and music sheets in its online catalog, and while that’s great for some artists I don’t need THAT many menu covers in my collection.
-Happily enough, the sidebar on the search results page has a few filtering options available, including filtering by media type.

 There are two ways to filter search results to show only photos or illustrations: Genre or Type.